maedama/p5-AnyEvent-Sub-Retry/README.md

 AnyEvent::Sub::Retry is Sub::Retry like module in AnyEvent.

-In AnyEvent::Sub::Retry, code ref that is execute MUST returrn AnyEvent::CondVar object.
+In AnyEvent::Sub::Retry, code ref that is executed MUST returrn AnyEvent::CondVar object.

 Code ref MUST execute $cv->send or $cv->croak on case of error or success.